chrisg20/KMK4cgM/README.md

 A CGM-33 drive will show up like a USB flash drive in your file explorer.
 Find it and delete all its contents.

-Next, download the base KMK firmware according to steps 1-3 of the guide [here](https://github.com/KMKfw/kmk_firmware/blob/master/docs/en/Getting_Started.md).

-Then, copy ONLY the KMK folder and the boot.py file from this page onto the USB drive (appearing as CGM-33).
+Copy the files from [this page](https://github.com/chrisg20/KMK4cgM/tree/main/CGM-33) onto the USB drive (appearing as CGM-33).